|

 Is There Any Supporting Evidence?

-What affect did the resurrection have?
+What effect did the resurrection have?

 The Disciples died for their belief